Search field

 Language(s) of instruction/examination.
 ITALIAN

-Educational goals The specific training objective for graduates of the course is the acquisition of a solid cultural background in the field of education sciences thanks to in-depth study of pedagogical, psychological, philosophical, and socio-anthropological disciplines.
-These multidisciplinary skills and knowledge are essential both for entry into the world of work and for the attendance of master's degrees.
-Further specific training objectives are: - the achievement of theoretical competencies and operational competencies for the understanding and analysis of socio-cultural contexts, which is realised thanks to the teachings of anthropological-social, historical, economic and social geography disciplines, foreign languages, and contemporary multimedia languages - the acquisition of skills related to the educator's field of activity, which is developed with the specialised teaching of educational sciences and with compulsory curricular internships at educational and training institutions and bodies, companies, and public administration structures, and may also include stays at other Italian and foreign universities, also within the framework of international agreements.
-The final examination is also related to fieldwork.
-The teaching methodology used in under graduate courses will be mainly linked to classroom activities (also with the support of multimedia, interactive, and web-based tools), which may take the form of frontal communication, in-depth study of problematic issues (group activities, exercises, and workshops), reading and comparison with sources, documents, original texts, tables, repertories, case studies, etc., also through the use of new web-based multimedia technologies.
-Study seminars and in-depth thematic seminars will also be held, also with the support of external experts, as well as internship activities, aimed at learning and perfecting professional skills.
-The acquisition of theoretical skills takes place mainly in the first and second years, while specialised teaching is entrusted to the second and third years.
-Theoretical reflection activities on professional outlets take place on various occasions during the three-year period, while field experience through the internship is entrusted to the second and/or third year.
-The thesis concludes the L-19 itinerary but is preceded by activities on bibliography collection and research techniques treated as integrative aspects of various disciplines and also as part of teaching aimed at the acquisition of research methodology in education.
+Educational goals The specific learning objective for graduates of the degree programme is the acquisition of a solid cultural foundation in the field of education sciences, achieved through in-depth study of pedagogical, psychological, philosophical, and socio-anthropological disciplines.
+These interdisciplinary skills and knowledge are essential both for entering the job market and for continuing studies at the master’s level.
+They are also indispensable for the professional activity of the educator, who is expected to respond to the diverse educational needs of the local context in a variety of areas.
+Further specific objectives include: • the acquisition of theoretical and practical skills for understanding and analysing socio-cultural contexts, achieved through teaching in anthropological-social, historical, and economic-social geography disciplines, as well as foreign languages and contemporary multimedia languages; • the acquisition of competencies related to the professional practice of the educator, developed through specialised courses in education sciences and through mandatory curricular internships in educational and training institutions, companies, and public administration bodies.
+These may also include mobility periods at other Italian or foreign universities, as part of international cooperation agreements.
+The final thesis is likewise related to fieldwork experience.
+The teaching methodology adopted in the bachelor's degree programme is primarily based on in-class activities (supported by multimedia, interactive, and online tools), which may take the form of lectures, group work, exercises and workshops, analysis of key issues, reading and discussion of sources, documents, primary texts, tables, repertories, case studies, etc., also using new web-based multimedia technologies.
+The programme also includes thematic seminars (often with the contribution of external experts) and internship activities aimed at developing and refining professional skills.
+For students enrolled in the 0–3 years pathway, specific educational workshops are offered, involving both theoretical and practical activities, also in collaboration with service professionals, aimed at acquiring competencies for managing groups of infants and toddlers.
+Regarding the overall structure of the study programme, theoretical skills are primarily acquired during the first and second year, while specialised courses are delivered in the second and third year.
+Opportunities for theoretical reflection on professional outcomes are offered throughout the three years, while field experience is gained through internships in the second and/or third year.
+The final thesis completes the L-19 programme and is preceded by training in bibliographic research and research methods, addressed as cross-disciplinary components and as part of the course specifically devoted to research methodology in education.